oyishomapeter-tech/Oyishoma-Peter/README.md

 ### **Vulnerability Assessment Reports**
 - Performed vulnerability scans and produced detailed security reports
 - Tools & Tech: Nessus, OWASP ZAP, Burp Suite

+### **Employee Operations System Development
+- Designed and developed backend application for managing employee operations within the organization
+- Used Mongodb, Express, React, and Node for developement and delivery

+### **Blog Application
+- Designed and develop a full stack blog application as an internship project using MongoDB, Express, EJS and Node

 *(More projects coming soon — check my repos!)*